luxfhe/docs/fhenix/docs/devdocs/Tools and Utilities/Fhenix-Remix-Plugin.md

 ![](/img/tools-info.webp)

-1. Switch to the Fhenix network or add it to MetaMask if it is not already present.
+1. Switch to the luxfhe network or add it to MetaMask if it is not already present.
 2. Select the desired encryption type.
 3. Select the contract to display permit information.